TopherGopher/easymongo/README.md

 - [ ] Create docs on using bson tags
 - [ ] Link to mongo-go-driver docs where appropriate
 - [ ] Change Do() to Execute()

-#### The Genesis
-I started out with Golang and mongo by consuming the mgo library.
-I enjoyed it, but found the fact that it was radically out of date to be off-putting.
-When we were looking at migrating to DocumentDB with AWS, we realized that the mgo driver we were using was not compatible for a lot of our common operations, so it was obvious it was time to upgrade.
-I helped my company rewrite a massive library to consume mongo-go-driver.
-I found the experience...frustrasting to say the least.
-With the excellent support of the mongo-go-driver team though (through Slack, email and video calls), we were able to complete the transition and get things working properly.
-All the lines of code were more verbose and felt more error prone.
-(It was easy to miss checking for a context error even though one checked for the cursor Decode error for example.)

-Frustration breeds creativity though - after a lot of careful thought and some back and forth with the mongo-go-driver core development team, I set forth to create a balance.
-I wanted something simpler - less lines of code to consume but still leveraging the power of the new driver.
-Thus `easymongo` was born.